Restless Heart (John Parr song): Promotion

 A music video was filmed to promote the single.
 The scenes featuring Parr were shot in East London by Femme Fatale, while clips from The Running Man were also added to the video.
+Speaking of the video, Parr told the Daily Record in 1988, "It [is] the best video I have ever made.
+It features brilliant clips from The Running Man and I really do appear to be in the film.
+I'm very proud of it."

 Critical reception

-On its release as a single in the UK, Andrew Hirst of the Huddersfield Daily Examiner praised "Restless Heart" as a "powerful movie anthem" and "far better" than Parr's 1985 hit "St. Elmo's Fire (Man in Motion)".
+Upon its release as a single in the UK, Phil Wilding of Kerrang! felt "Restless Heart" did not match Parr's 1985 hit "St. Elmo's Fire (Man in Motion)", but believed it would still be a hit.
+He wrote, "John bounces back to par with a straight gear shift run through number that will sell like hell as it's the theme tune to Running Man.
+His voice seems to have mellowed with age, and even though he's been ignored for years Radio One will lust upon this with tongues lolling frantically."
+Andrew Hirst of the Huddersfield Daily Examiner praised it as a "powerful movie anthem" and believed it to be "far better" than "St. Elmo's Fire (Man in Motion)".
 He added, "This release has cut away the bland gristle from American rock to cook up a rare fillet that deserves full Radio One airplay."

+Andy Nixon of the News and Star noted a lack of originality, calling it a "tame piece of American rock spiced up only with the Yorkshire lad's excellent vocals".
+Mark Barden of the Dorset Evening Echo recommended readers "give it a miss" as "only a typically sturdy chorus keep[s] it afloat".
 Barry Young of The Press and Journal gave the single a one out of five star rating and wrote, "Terribly dramatic, with Parr straining to shout out his feelings of deep desire."

 In 2014, Stephen Daultrey of Louder included the song in his list of "Ten Amazing 80s Action Movie Power Ballads".
 He described it as "one of the most sincere, embracive tear-rock ballads ever penned", with Parr "croon[ing] with heartfelt purpose".